Dental Bridges

 Zirconium Bridges, made of ceramic prosthetic teeth set atop a zirconium dioxide framework.
 Renowned for being strong, lightweight and putting little strain on the teeth that support them.
 Provide exceptional aesthetics, mimicking the appearance of natural teeth and are biocompatible and hypoallergenic.
 Due to their strength and ability to support heavier weights, zirconium bridges are a popular option among patients.

-First session, your dentist will examine your teeth and evaluate whether a dental bridge is the best course of action for you during this session.
+First session, your dentist will examine your teeth and evaluate whether the best course of action for you during this session.

 Temporary Bridge, your dentist may install a temporary bridge to cover the exposed teeth and gums while you wait for your permanent bridge to be made.